Executive Summary

 AI (Artificial Intelligence): Software that can perform tasks that typically require human intelligence — understanding language, recognizing patterns, making decisions, generating content.

-For small businesses, AI typically means:
+For mid-market companies, AI typically means:

 | What It's Called | What It Does | Example Use |